Hopefully I won't need to use the whiteboard because otherwise I'll have to turn this and everybody will get sick.

 How do I want to do this?

-No, let me let me do this first.
+No, let me do this first.

-It's not an interview, all right.
+It's not an interview, all right?

-So I ran across this video in which Kerry Cassidy bitched out uh Robert David Steele, and Robert David Steele uh, you know, stood his ground and and and biffed for every POW that he got, right?
+And Robert David Steele, you know, stood his ground and biffed for every pow that he got, right?

 She just lost her channel.

-This is Carrie Cassidy, she just lost her channel, Project Camelot channel on YouTube.
+She just lost her channel, Project Camelot channel on YouTube.

-Okay, so here's the thing though.
+Anyway, okay, so here's the thing, though.

 And I'm all for Robert David Steele's concept of this unrig the elections.

-Um I'm just um sort of flummoxed.
+And I'm just sort of flummoxed.

-My my I'm I don't want to I have to be careful about what choice of word I use here.
+I have to be careful about what choice of word I use here.

 I'm puzzled.

-I'm very, very puzzled, uh, because uh Robert David Steele was a CIA officer.
+Because Robert David Steele was a CIA officer.

-Uh he has some acumen, he's not not a stupid individual.
+He's not a stupid individual.

 And you don't even have to plug this thing into the computer.